bassamanator/Sovol-SV06-firmware/README.md

 ##### My filament runout sensor works, but I just started a print without any filament loaded.
 What gives?

 A simple runout sensor can only detect a change in state.
 So, if you start a print without filament loaded, the printer will not know that there is no filament loaded.
 You should test your sensor by having filament loaded, starting a print, then cutting the filament.
 The expected behaviour is that the print will pause, and as long as you have beeping enabled, you will hear 3 annoying beeps.

+##### What happens when I put in `M600`/colour change at a certain layer?

+1. The printer will beep 3 times (not annoyingly).
+2. Printing will stop.
+3. The printhead will park itself front center.
+4. The hotend will turn off, but the bed will remain hot.

+##### What happens when I pause a print?

+Same behaviour as `M600`/colour change *except* there won't be any beeping.

+##### What happens when filament runs out?

+*If* you have a working filament sensor, the same behaviour as `M600`/colour change will occur*except* the beeps will be fairly annoying.

+##### How do I resume a print after a colour change or filament runout?

+*Do no disable the stepper motors during this process!*

+The printhead is now parked front center waiting for you to insert filament.
+You will:

+1. Heat up the hotend to the desired temperature.
+    - Use your Klipper dashboard.
+2. Purge (push) some filament through the nozzle.
+    - Use your Klipper dashboard, and extrude maybe 50mm (for a colour change you probably want to extrude more).
+    - OR, you can push some filament by hand *making sure to first disengage the extruder's spring loaded arm*.
+3. Hit resume in your Klipper dashboard.

 ## Useful Resources